LevPrav999/tinder_clone/README.md

 In future updates, Tinder Clone plans to introduce the following features and improvements:

-1. **Expanded Color Palette**: Adding more color options for customizing the interface.
+1. ✅ **Expanded Color Palette**: Adding more color options for customizing the interface.
-2. **Settings Page**: Implementing a settings page for configuring app-specific preferences.
+2. ✅ **Tags Page**: Implementing a tags page for configuring searching preferences.
-3. **Tinder Plus**: Introducing premium features such as bookmarking cards, viewing users who blocked or liked you, displaying "crowns" on user cards, and other enhancements.
+3. [50%] **Tinder Plus**: Introducing premium features such as bookmarking cards, viewing users who blocked or liked you, displaying "crowns" on user cards, and other enhancements.
-4. **Localization**: Supporting multiple languages, including Russian.
+4. ✅ **Localization**: Supporting multiple languages, including Russian.
 5. **Code and Architecture Refactoring**: Improving the codebase and app architecture to enhance maintainability and scalability.
 6. **Chat Interface Enhancement**: Expanding chat interface functionality with features like image sharing, voice messages, audio/video calls, and more.
 7. **Profanity Filtering**: Implementing automatic filtering of profane content in messages.